Columbine, Colorado

-Columbine is a census-designated place (CDP) in and governed by Jefferson and Arapahoe counties in Colorado, United States.
+Columbine (/kɒləmbaɪn/ ko-luhm-bine) is a census-designated place (CDP) in and governed by Jefferson and Arapahoe counties in Colorado, United States.
 The CDP is a part of the Denver metropolitan area.
 Located primarily in Jefferson County, Columbine lies immediately south of Denver.
 The population of the Columbine CDP was 25,229 at the 2020 census.
 The community lies in ZIP code 80123.